lewhunt/react-tv-player/README.md

 https://github.com/lewhunt/react-tv-player/assets/9886284/7baa4b75-491b-49f3-8cf1-698ae7f55941

-### Why another player?
+## Why Another Player?

-I've dedicated years working with various OTT players on TV devices.
+I've dedicated years working with various OTT players on big-screen devices.
 During this journey, two persistent challenges surfaced time and again: performant UI and compatible media encodings.
-These hurdles often forced us to heavily customise players and tackle media encoding difficulties, leading to added costs and frustrating delays. 😫
+These hurdles often forced us to heavily customise libraries and tackle streaming difficulties, leading to added costs and frustrating delays. 😫

-Enter ReactTVPlayer, an open-source component that aims to lower the barrier to entry and seamlessly integrates with your React applications.
+Enter ReactTVPlayer, an open-source media player component for TV devices that lowers the barrier to entry and seamlessly integrates with your React applications. :muscle:

-### What Sets It Apart?
+## What Sets It Apart?

-It's designed for TV experiences out of the box, complete with customisable UI buttons and intuitive arrow key plus cursor navigation. 🎮 In addition to handling HLS and Dash streams effortlessly, it tackles the formidable challenge of playing YouTube and Vimeo urls directly on TV.
-Supporting YouTube/Vimeo eliminates the need for custom media encoding when it's not always necessary or even affordable. 🎉
+It's designed for TV experiences out of the box, complete with customisable UI buttons and intuitive cursor plus arrow key navigation. 🎮 In addition to handling HLS and Dash streams effortlessly, it tackles the formidable challenge of playing YouTube and Vimeo urls directly on TV, <b>saving you the hassle and cost of additional video encoding.</b> 🎉

-### How Does It Work?
+## How Does It Work?

 Under the hood, this component harnesses the power of open-source libraries like Norigin Media's <a href="https://github.com/NoriginMedia/Norigin-Spatial-Navigation">spatial navigation</a> hook.
 It builds upon the excellence of <a href="https://github.com/cookpete/react-player">React Player</a>, which utilises <a href="https://github.com/video-dev/hls.js">hls.js</a> and <a href="https://github.com/Dash-Industry-Forum/dash.js">dash.js</a>.
 Powered by React TypeScript (although you don't need to use TypeScript to make the most of it), this library is packaged efficiently using <a href="https://vitejs.dev/">Vite</a>, making integration a breeze. 🙌

 <hr>

-### Props
+## Props

 The full list of props are below.
 Media related values such as `playing`, `loop` and `muted` are also mapped to state which can be accessed via the [useTVPlayerStore hook](#usetvplayerstore-hook) instead of updating props.